JetBrains/teamcity-documentation/topics/teamcity-cloud-subscription-and-licensing.md

 <td>

-[Coming soon]

-A build agent hosted by JetBrains and prepaid with a fixed number of credits monthly, instead of paying per build time.
-If thoroughly planned, using such agents allows saving costs but is not as flexible as using [regular JetBrains-hosted agents](#cloud-jb-hosted-agents), as you pay for each agent that can run one build at a time instead of autostarting as many parallel builds as needed.
+A build agent hosted by JetBrains and prepaid with a fixed number of build credits monthly, instead of paying per build time.
+If thoroughly planned, using such agents allows significantly reducing costs: if an agent is supposed to run builds more than 6 hours per workday, it makes sense to prepay it in advance.

+This option is not as flexible as using [regular JetBrains-hosted agents](#cloud-jb-hosted-agents), as you pay for each agent that can run one build at a time instead of autostarting as many parallel builds as needed.
+However, it is convenient if you don't mind how many builds run in parallel and just want to pay a fixed sum monthly.

 You can combine these agents with regular JetBrains-hosted agents whenever necessary.
+If a new build can be assigned to either a regular or prepaid agent, TeamCity will always assign it to the prepaid one.

 </td>

 </tr>

 <tr>
 <td id="cloud-web-users" auxiliary-id="cloud-web-users">